EnriqueDoster/MEG_intro_stats_course/lessons/Statistics_lesson_1.md

 3. Find your R project from Lesson 1 → Click Open.
 4. Click on Tools → Version Control → Pull branches
   * As long as you saved any changes you made with new file names, this will update everything else in the repository to catch up with the "master" branch.
-5. Follow the instructions in the script, "Lesson1_R_file_exploration.R"
+5. Follow the instructions in the script, "Lesson1_step4_R_file_exploration.R"

 ### Step 4) Deliverable
-Given a count matrix file, taxonomy file, and sample metadata file, students must read-in all data to R and answer the questions on this document ["Lesson1-Assignment1_IntrotoRandRStudio.docx"](https://github.com/EnriqueDoster/MEG_intro_stats_course/blob/master/lessons/deliverables/Lesson1-Assignment2_FileExploration.docx) and submit the answers to meglab.metagenomics@gmail.com
+After finishing the task in Lesson 1 step 4, use the skills you've learned so far to answer the questions on the following survey: